warden-sk/compiler/README.md

 The `compile` function takes two arguments:

 1. `filePath`: A `string` containing the path to the TypeScript file you want to compile.
+2. `options`
-2. `useTransformers`: A `boolean` indicating whether you want to use built-in transformers during compilation.
+   1. `useTransformers`: A `boolean` indicating whether you want to use built-in transformers during compilation.

 # `transformer.ts`